Alex460k/AndroX/README.md

        ```
      - Then copy paste the commands in termux one after the other, from this link: https://kskroyal.com/disable-phantom-process-killer-in-android-12-13/
      - Then exit termux and enter again

+# Installation Tutorial
+- The only way you'll be able to install it is to come to the group chat in Telegram and ask for script, then I will give you the steps to install the script